Apple gives U.S. users tool to see what data it has collected

-(Reuters) - Apple Inc (AAPL.O) on Wednesday rolled out an online tool to users in the United States and several other countries to download, change or delete all the data that the iPhone maker has collected on them.
+Oct 17 (Reuters) - Apple Inc on Wednesday rolled out an online tool to users in the United States and several other countries to download, change or delete all the data that the iPhone maker has collected on them.

 Apple updated its privacy website with the tool, which was unveiled earlier this year for users in the European Union in response to the region’s General Data Protection Regulation, or GDPR.
 Apple will now let users in the United States, Canada, Australia and New Zealand see and download all information that Apple has collected on them.
 It also gives users a simpler way to make changes to the data, suspend their Apple account or even permanently delete it.